ioof-holdings/redux-dynamic-reducer/README.md

 * Each dynamic reducer needs a unique key
   * If the same key is used, the last component to use it wins
 * Currently, reducers are only ever attached at the root of the store.
 Nesting is a complex problem we are working on.
-Components can nested as deep as required, but the store state tree will not match the nesting structure.
+Components can be nested as deep as required, but the store state tree will not match the nesting structure.
 Consequently, the subspace keys must be unique across the board.